Confluence of conditional rewriting modulo: Conclusion and future work

-We have introduced \emph{Equational Generalized Term Rewriting Systems} (\egtrs{s}) consisting of \emph{conditional rules} and \emph{conditional equations} whose conditions are sequences of \emph{atoms}, possibly defined by additional Horn clauses.
+After this analysis, we have introduced \emph{Equational Generalized Term Rewriting Systems} (\egtrs{s}) $\cR=(\Symbols,\SPredicates,\mu,E,H,R)$ over signatures $\Symbols$ and $\SPredicates$ of function and predicate symbols, consisting of \emph{conditional equations} (in $E$) and \emph{conditional rules} (in $R$) whose conditions are sequences of \emph{atoms}, possibly defined by additional Horn clauses (in $H$).
 Replacement restrictions $\mu$ specifying which arguments of function symbols can be rewritten are also allowed.
-Rewriting computations with \egtrs{s} $\cR$ are described by \emph{deduction} in appropriate First-Order theories.

-We have shown that an appropriate definition of a rewrite relation $\rew{\cR^\RMabbr}$ based on a modification of the treatment of the conditional part of clauses in $H$ and $R$ permits the use of Jouannaud and Kirchner's framework in Section \ref{SecBasicNotionsJK86} to prove $E$-confluence of \egtrs{s} (Table \ref{TableARSsAndEGTRSs}).
-As discussed in Section \ref{SecRelatedWork}, when compared to related uses of the framework (e.g., in \cite{Meseguer_StrictCoherenceOfConditionalRewritingModuloAxioms_TCS17}), our approach permits a more flexible application of Jouannaud and Kirchner's framework to conditional rewriting.
+Rewriting computations with \egtrs{s} $\cR$ are described by \emph{deduction} in appropriate First-Order theories (equivalently by proof in the corresponding Elementary Inference Systems).
+We have shown that an appropriate definition of a rewrite relation $\rew{\cR^\RMabbr}$ based on a modification of the treatment of the conditional part of clauses in $H$ and rules in $R$ permits the use of Jouannaud and Kirchner's framework \cite{JouKir_CompletionOfASetOfRulesModuloASetOfEquations_SIAMJC86} to prove $E$-confluence of \egtrs{s}.